primuseridani/achernar-web/README.md

-# achernar
+# Achernar

-This repository contains the source code for [Achernar's webservice](https://achernar.dk) at `https://achernar.dk`.
+This repository contains the source code for Achernar's webservice at <https://achernar.io>.

 ## Testing

-Use the installation script at `install.sh` to install the server.
+Use the script at `install.sh` to install the server.